MrVivekRajan/Hyprlock-Styles/README.md

 Hyprland's simple, yet multi-threaded and GPU-accelerated screen locking utility.

 # Installation
-For Hyprlock installation just go through the [hyrlock repository.](https://github.com/hyprwm/hyprlock)
+(1) For Hyprlock installation just go through the [hyrlock repository.](https://github.com/hyprwm/hyprlock) (2) For installation of Hyprlock styles made by me clone this [Repository](https://github.com/MrVivekRajan/Hyprlock-Styles) if you want all the styles else if you want to download individual styles just download it from [Release-Section.](https://github.com/MrVivekRajan/Hyprlock-Styles/releases)

 # Preview
 Style-1